-Within the strategy of TNO, Healthy Living is one of the five focus areas.
-Within the focus area of Healthy Living research is being done that varies from the development of healthy and safe food, children growing up healthily or working healthily to predictive health technologies.
+Within the strategy of TNO, Healthy Living is one of the focus areas.
+Within the focus area of Healthy Living, research is being done that varies from the development of healthy and safe food, children growing up healthily, or working healthily to predictive health technologies.
 A substantial portion of the research is dedicated to education, prevention and treatment, either commissioned by the government or in collaboration with academia or industry.
-The research described in this project is embedded within the theme of predictive health technologies that aims to have a better understanding of health and diseases.
-For the research described in this project, focusing on metabolic disorders, TNO has an extensive track record, resulting in more than 150 peer-reviewed international publications.
-Researchers within the group are already more than 20 years working in the field of cardiovascular and metabolic diseases.
-As example, we mention several (mechanistical) studies with different statins, fibrates (PPAR-a agonists), niacin, CETP-inhibitors, PCSK9 antibodies, phytosterols, polyunsaturated fatty acids, GLP-1 inhibitors, exendin, glitazones (PPAR-y agonists), bile acid sequestrants.
-Some of these studies have been used for FDA filing.
+The research described in this project is embedded within the theme of biomedical and digital health that aims to have a better understanding of health and diseases.
+For the research described in this project, focusing on metabolic disorders, TNO has an extensive track record, resulting in more than 200 peer-reviewed international publications.
+Researchers within the group are already more than 25 years working in the field of cardiovascular and metabolic diseases.
+As example, we mention several (mechanistic) studies with different statins, fibrates (PPAR-a agonists), niacin, CETP-inhibitors, PCSK9 antibodies, phytosterols, polyunsaturated fatty acids, GLP-1 inhibitors, exendin, glitazones (PPAR-y agonists), bile acid sequestrants.
+Some of these studies have been used for FDA filing (e.g. TNO studies with rosuvastatin, plant stanols and evinacumab) and many of the studies have contributed to the development of pharmaceutical or nutritional strategies that reduced morbidity and mortality of patients.
 A large network has been built within both the academic world and the pharmaceutical industry, nutritional companies, as well as biotech companies, academic medical centers, patient organizations and governments.
-Within this network we have conducted over the past 15 years more than 150 cooperation projects (both bilaterally and in larger consortia).
-Our previous achievements makes it very likely that with the experiments described in this project we will make large contributions to our main research questions.
+Within this network we have conducted more than 180 cooperation projects (both bilaterally and in larger consortia) over the past decades.
+Animal experiments are performed by a skilled team of technicians that are very experienced with the handlings described in this application.
+Our previous achievements make it very likely that with the experiments described in this project we can address the important research questions in the field of cardiometabolic diseases that will be relevant in the future to improve patient's health and attenuate disease.